jjloomis/adobe-premiere-basic-video-editing/adding-media-from-an-ios-device.md

 # Copying media files from an iOS device to your project folder

-1. Copy media files from your iOS device to your project folder.
+* To copy media files from an iOS device to your project folder, see Copying Media Files an iOS Device to Your Project Folder.